 [024] 338.40, change “A non-AP STA that responds to a DL MU PPDU containing MPDU(s) addressed to it that include TRS Control subfield(s)” to “A non-AP STA that responds to a DL MU PPDU containing frame(s) addressed to it that include TRS Control subfield(s)”

+[RS: Also, fix the number.
+There are one or more frames each of which has a single TRS Control field.
+Change to “A non-AP STA that responds to a DL MU PPDU containing one or more frames addressed to it that include a TRS Control subfield…”]

 [025] 340.31, change “in the UPH Control subfield of MPDUs carried in the HE TB PPDU” to “in the UPH Control subfield of frames carried in the HE TB PPDU”

+[RS: accepted]

 [026] 340.57, change “A non-AP STA shall include an HE variant HT Control field containing the UPH Control subfield in the MPDUs carried in the A-MPDU of the HE TB PPDU unless one of the following apply: